Jan Kirchhoff: Mainz 05

 Born in Frankfurt, West Germany, Kirchhoff began his football career at SpVgg Kickers 16 Frankfurt before joining Eintracht Frankfurt in 1999.
 While at Eintracht Frankfurt, he was once a ball boy.
 Kirchhoff then joined 1.
 FSV Mainz 05 in 2007 and it was there when he switched position from midfield position to centre–back position.
 At the time of moving to the club, Kirchhoff was a student, attending a boarding school.
 While progressing at 1.
 FSV Mainz 05, he was a captain for the club's second team and was eventually called up to the first team.

 Kirchhoff made his professional debut in the 2.
 Bundesliga for 1.
 FSV Mainz 05 on 2 November 2008, when he started in a game against Rot Weiss Ahlen.
 This turns out to be his only appearance for the side in the 2008–09 season, as Kirchhoff continued to play for the club's second team.
-However, he was sidelined for the most of the 2009–10 season, due to an Achilles injury.
+However, he was sidelined for most of the 2009–10 season, due to an Achilles injury.

 Ahead of the 2010–11 season, Kirchhoff signed a three–year contract with 1.
 FSV Mainz 05, keeping him until 2013.
 He continued to feature for the club's second team in the first half of the season.
 It wasn't until on 4 December 2010 when Kirchhoff made his first appearance of the season, starting the whole game, in a 2–1 loss against Eintracht Frankfurt.
 Following this, he began to receive a handful of first team football towards the end of the 2010–11 season, playing in either central defence and defensive midfield positions.
 At the end of the 2010–11 season, Kirchhoff made ten appearances in all competitions.